AlexJReid/blog/content/posts/rtdpub/index.md

 ### How does rtd.pub help?

 It shields developers from the above.
-They can write code in any language, to stream values into Excel.
+They can write code in any language to stream values into Excel.
 They can reuse code they already have.
 They can run complex calculations remotely on a powerful server.
 It is entirely open ended.
 All rtd.pub really does is define a protocol and provide a pipe into Excel.

 ### How?